How to sum cells by criteria

 - You can use the wildcard characters: the question mark (?) and the asterisk (*) in the criteria.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (~) before the character.

 - Microsoft Excel provides additional functions that can be used to analyze your data based on a condition or criteria:

 - To count the number of occurrences of a string of text or a number within a range of cells, use the COUNTIF function (see How to count cells by criteria for more details).

 - To have a formula return one of two values based on a condition, use the IF function.

-- To analyse data in a list based on criteria, such as profit margins or product types, use the database and list management functions (DCOUNT, DCOUNTA, DSUM etc.).
+- To analyze data in a list based on criteria, such as profit margins or product types, use the database and list management functions (DCOUNT, DCOUNTA, DSUM, etc.).

 See also this tip in French: Comment calculer la somme des cellules par critères.